pbedn/pbedn.github.io/content/post/2021-07-19-python-evolution-ramalho.md

   * [PEP 3099][pep3099] - Things that will Not change in Python 3000 - this PEP says that the parser should not be more complex than LL(1).
   * Immediately after PEG is accepted, Python will have pattern matching.
 * Structural Pattern Matching (3.10) - such major change should be introduced very carefully and slowly, simplified first so it could be easily understood (and not by writing five PEPs, because in one it cannot be explained).
 * Assignment expressions, walrus operator (3.8) - it is a hard feature to explain for newcomers to programming and Python.
-Not worth introducing to Python.
+Not worth introducing.

 #### Other thoughts